 Wytschaete (now Wijtschate) was known to the Tommies as ‘Whitesheets’ and was taken by the Germans early in November 1914.
-It was recovered by Commonwealth forces during the Battle of Messines on 7 June 1917, but fell into German hands once more on 16 April 1918.
+It was recovered by the British during the Battle of Messines on 7 June 1917, but fell into German hands once more on 16 April 1918.
 The village was recovered for the last time on 28 September.
+The cemetery was made after the Armistice when graves were brought in from isolated positions surrounding Wytschaete.

 Cemeteries concentrated here